timescale/docs/cloud/customize-configuration.md

-# Customize database configuration in Timescale Forge
+# Customize database configuration in Timescale Cloud
-Timescale Forge allows you to customize many TimescaleDB and PostgreSQL configuration options for each Service individually.
+Timescale Cloud allows you to customize many TimescaleDB and PostgreSQL configuration options for each Service individually.
 Most configuration values for a Service are initially set in accordance with best practices given the compute and storage settings of the Service.
 Any time you increase or decrease